shapesmusic/Shapes-Basics-Draft/notes.md

   - reading_imagery_4 all tensions, no spaces, center anchor, random, not stepwise
 - SR Imagery sequence all moods
 - All diatonic tensions
-- Bring in some rhythmic note symbols
+- Bring in some rhythmic note symbols (or maybe leave time out of imagery...)
 - **also in this lesson:** introduce the idea that you can reorient your attention to any note in the tonescape as the anchor.
   - we've been keeping the same anchor and changing the notes around it, because this makes the moods stand out.
 But rather than hearing a note as a tension, see if you can reorient yourself to hear it as the anchor, then recognize the mood it creates, and read in it.
   - this also touches on the idea of mood notes.